Development Memo

 -

-characters appearing in command output - Commands being interrupted prematurely
+- Commands being interrupted prematurely

 - Test results not displaying properly